 If your child was injured because of school negligence, have confidence in Legal Expert to provide you with the right personal injury solicitor to handle your child injured under school care claim.
 Our solicitors have up to three decades of experience handling claims like these, so you could have confidence in us to handle your claim with the utmost professionalism.
 What’s more, we will also fight to win your child the maximum amount of compensation they are owed for their accident at school.
 If you have a child who was injured on a school playground, a special needs child who was hurt at school, or your child was injured in the classroom, and you feel it was due to negligence or error on the part of the school your child could be entitled to claim compensation.

-Call Legal Expert and ask us “can I sue my child’s school for an injury?”
+Call Legal Expert and ask advice if your child is injured when under school care.
 One of our advisors will be able to assess the situation to see if there is a legitimate claim.
 If your child is entitled to claim, we will provide you as their litigation friend with an excellent personal injury solicitor who will start working on the claim immediately.
 We could also estimate how much compensation could be awarded, based on personal circumstances.
 Call Legal Expert on 0800 073 8804 today, to speak to an advisor.

 Select A Section